macmillaninc/EmuTarkov-ServerMods/README.md

 # EmuTarkov-ServerMods
 A repository containing mods made for the EmuTarkov-Server

+/!\ **THIS REPOSITORY IS NOT A MOD YOU NEED TO PICK MODS INCLUDED IN THE DIFFERENTS FOLDER OF THE REPOSITORY IT ONLY CONTAINS COMMUNITY MADE MODS** /!\

 # How to install a mod ?

 1. Add the desired mod folder into /user/mods